spice jars neatly organized on an acrylic spice drawer organizer

 What jar height works in a drawer organizer?

 Jars up to about 4 inches tall work well in most standard kitchen drawers.
 Anything taller than 4.5 inches risks not clearing the underside of the counter when the drawer closes.
-Measure your drawer cavity height before buying a jar set if you are unsure — it takes thirty seconds and saves a lot of frustration.
+Measure your drawer cavity height before buying a jar set if you are unsure.

 Do I need to empty the whole rack to clean the drawer liner underneath?